Overview

 | GPS coordinates | 52.518591, -7.897931 |

-The abbey is accessed via a small pull‑out off the R505; the pull‑out fits one or two cars.
-Most visitors park at the Rock of Cashel car park (fee €4.50) and walk the 10‑minute Heritage Way across a field that may be muddy in wet weather.
-The walk is unpaved and includes a stile at the entrance, making the site unsuitable for wheelchair users or anyone requiring a smooth surface.
+The abbey is reached via a small pull‑out off the R505; the pull‑out fits one or two cars.
+Most visitors park at the Rock of Cashel car park (fee €4.50) and follow the 10‑minute Heritage Way across a field to the abbey.
+The path is unpaved, may be muddy in wet weather and includes a stile at the entrance, making it unsuitable for wheelchair users or anyone requiring a smooth surface.
 Assistance dogs are permitted, but other pets are discouraged because of the grazing cattle that share the pasture.

-For those interested in deeper historical context, the Cashel Heritage Centre and the OPW’s online resources provide further insight into the abbey’s monastic life and its role in medieval Tipperary.
+For deeper historical context, the OPW’s online resources and the Cashel Heritage Centre provide extensive information on monastic life and the abbey’s role in medieval Tipperary.